zionsg/questions/README.md

 - `tests.php`
     + This runs a test suite of test inputs against `run.php`.
     + It shall contain an array of tests.
-    + Each test will be an array of 3 elements - the test name, the input and the expected output.
+    + Each test will be an array of 3 elements (all strings) - the test name, the input and the expected output.
     + The file shall end with a simple loop to run thru the tests.
 The input will be stored as `input.txt` and fed into `run.php`, i.e. `php run.php < input.txt`.
     + To run the tests, type `php tests.php` in the folder for the question.